-- 1. Widen Lake Worth Road to four lanes - 2.
+- 1. Widen Lake Worth Road to four lanes. - 2.
 Make improvements to address the intersection at South Shore Boulevard and Pierson Road.
-This could be done by adding right turn lanes and a through lane in a north/south direction. - 3.
-Maintain Level of Service 'E' in the EPA - 4.
-Revisit a golf cart ordinance, or adding more pathways - 5.
+This could be done by adding right turn lanes and a through lane in a north/south direction. - 2.3.
+Examine speed-calming methods for high traffic areas and areas of concern in the EPA. - 3.4.
+Maintain Level of Service 'E' in the EPA. - 4.5.
+Revisit a golf cart ordinance, or adding more pathways. - 5.6.
 Plan for utility improvements including potable water, irrigation quality water, and broadband.